Sirens (1999 film)

-Sirens is a 1999 crime-drama TV film starring Dana Delany.
-It premiered on September 26, 1999, on Showtime Networks.
+Sirens is a 1999 American crime-drama TV film starring Dana Delany.
+It premiered on September 26, 1999, on Showtime.

 Plot

 Sally Rawlings is a white woman who is making out with Vincent Morgan, her black ex-husband in a parked car when a group of policemen surround the car and murder Vincent.
 The officers then plant phony evidence at the scene of the crime that would point the blame away from them – Sally knows this is a sham and is determined to find out the truth and bring the cops to justice.